 Some GF flours need more water than wheat does, to achieve the same texture/volume, etc. Some need extra time to absorb moisture in order to work properly.

 Then, there’s the matter of flavour.
 While wheat flour is pretty neutral, many gluten-free flours are anything but... which is a blessing and a curse.

-Early on in the “all-purpose GF flour” days - and still to some degree, with lower priced versions - there was a lot of bean flour being used.
+Early on in the “all purpose gluten-free flour blend” days - and still to some degree, with lower priced GF all purpose flour versions - there was a lot of bean flour being used.